• Skip to main content

 The bridge and waterfall - Drekkingarhylur

-In winter the small fall is frozen but water is still flowing and you can enjoy beautiful icy views from the bridge.
+In Winter, the little fall is frozen, but water is still flowing, and you can enjoy beautiful icy views from the bridge.

 Further paths and activities - Oxararfoss and more

-There are more paths you can enjoy in Thingvellir however they are not as maintained in Winter as the main trail.
+There are more paths you can enjoy in Thingvellir, but they are not as maintained in winter as the main trail.

 The most famous one is from P2 to reach Oxararfoss (just over 500m one way).
 The waterfall can be frozen, covered in snow or still flowing.
 It will be a surprise.